-The chase inevitably leads into a multi-story building.
-The chase-ee ducks into an elevator, and the chaser arrives just in time for the doors to close in on his or her face.
+The Chase inevitably leads into a multi-story building.
+The chase-ee ducks into an elevator, and the chaser arrives Just in Time for the doors to close in on his or her face.
 As their quarry rides up to the top in relative comfort, the pursuer is forced to wait for the next elevator or, more likely, take the stairs.
-Regardless of which route they take, it's still somehow possible for the chaser to arrive at the same floor just seconds after their quarry.
+Regardless of which route they take, it's still somehow possible for the chaser to arrive at the same floor just seconds after their quarry (It isn't that hard to climb stairs faster than the typical elevator ascends, though if the building is tall enough, stamina will become an issue eventually - elevators don't tire).
 This can also be used in a race against time.
-Bonus points if the chase-ee frantically presses the "Close Door" button, in the hopes that this will make the door close faster than normal.note

-of this is for a fleeing character to start an elevator, their pursuer to set up an ambush at the assumed exit point... and then the doors to open to an empty carriage.
-Cut to the escapee making his exit another way, or even ambushing the ambush
+Can lead to an Empty Elevator moment when the pursuer sets up an ambush at the assumed exit point... and then the doors open to an empty carriage.

 - Justified in Schwarzenegger's film Commando when he jumps on top of the elevator car the chase-ee is taking.